KDE/threadweaver/examples/HelloInternet.in.md

 The important aspect is to do as little as possible in the constructor, considering that it is called from the main thread.
-Creating jobs and queueing them is not expensive however, so the constructor focuses on that.
+Creating jobs and queueing them is not expensive however, so the constructor focuses on that and then returns.

 @@snippet(HelloInternet/ViewController.cpp,hellointernet-sequence,cpp)